OpenStickCommunity/Hardware/3D Prints/Open Source Arcade Stand (OSAS)/README.md

 I can really only offer tips for this.
 There will be no step-by-step instructions for assembly but I will list some tips here:
 - I would highly recommend doing the assembly of the top and bottom frame on a flat surface.
 I used my kitchen countertop.
-- I would also recommend getting parts loosly positioned first and then going back to tighten everything up.
+- I would also recommend getting parts loosely positioned first and then going back to tighten everything up.
 - It is going to take a lot of time to get the main frame positioned and aligned correctly.
 - I don't have a good solution for the bottom feet.
 If you don't have a flat place where it will be sitting you will need to come up with some new models or adjust the feet model.